kihenkel/git-cleanup/README.md

 A Node.js script that removes local branches that don't exist on remote anymore.

 ## Installation
-The idea is to register this script as a global npm module:
+Register the script as a global module:

 `npm i -g ./`

+(make sure you're in this repository's root folder)

 ## Usage
 Execute `git-cleanup`, that's it.